HeisenbergSY/X-Ray_DeepLerningProject/README.md

     test/
         NORMAL/
         PNEUMONIA/

+In main you will find the necessery code.
+Download all the files in main to a specific directory on your local drive.
+Open config.yaml and specify the directory of your data.
+You can also modify other parameters in the config file and choose a specific model to train.
+After saving the configuration. run the run.py file.
+Results will be saved in the same directory as the code.

 ## Config File:

 The config.yaml file contains the configuration for the training process.
 Below is an example configuration: